Repurposing SwitchBot Button Pushers for Smart Home Automation

 - Safety: never press fridge defrost buttons, gas appliance controls or anything that affects safety systems.

 I measure throw and press force with a small scale or by feel.
-If a button is hard to press, either avoid or use a lever to reduce required force.
+If a button is hard to press, either avoid it or use a lever to reduce the force needed.

 Treat a pusher like any small mechanical device.
 Batteries die.
 Adhesive weakens.
 Things move.
-Keep these habits:
+Keep a few simple habits:

-- Check alignment monthly for outdoors or humid locations.
+- Check the position monthly for outdoor or humid locations.

 - Use a bit of silicone grease if the plunger sticks.

 If a pusher loses accuracy, re-seat it.
-Small shims from an old card often fix alignment.
-If the motor hums but no press happens, the adhesive slipped or the foot is worn.
+Small shims from an old card often sort the position.
+If the motor hums but no press happens, the adhesive has probably slipped or the foot is worn.

-If the pusher is a poor fit, alternatives include:
+If the pusher is a poor fit, other options are:

 - a relay module inside the device if you are comfortable opening it,